Are you getting a lot of spam messages through your website contact form? This can be really frustrating and time consuming to deal with.

 Many WordPress contact form plugins don’t come with built-in spam protection.
-Those that do have some spam protection features often aren’t very reliable or easy to use.
+Even if a plugin has basic spam protection features, these often aren’t very reliable or easy to use.

 The most effective way to block contact form spam is by choosing the best WordPress contact form plugin.

-We recommend using WPForms, because it comes with built-in “honeypot” spam protection, which we’ll cover in a moment.
+We recommend using WPForms, because it comes with a built-in spam protection token that protects your forms without affecting the visitor experience.

-It also has built-in reCAPTCHA and custom CAPTCHA functionality that lets you fight spam.
+WPForms also has built-in reCAPTCHA and custom CAPTCHA features that help you fight contact form spam.
 We’ll be going through the different options you can use.

-Note: 3 out of the other 4 tips in this article also works on the free WPForms lite version as well.
+Note: 3 out of the other 4 tips in this article also work on the free WPForms lite version as well.

 Once WPForms plugin is activated, you’ll need to create a contact form.

-WPForms will automatically create a basic contact form for you with fields for the person’s name, email address, and message:
+WPForms will now automatically create a basic contact form for your WordPress website.

-What if some spam is still getting through?
-Then you can use any of the below methods to stop spammers from using your contact form.
+If this is the case, then you can use any of the methods below to to stop spammers from using your contact form.